<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 • A = Critical to Quality (CTQ), need to have very specific actions taken

-• B = Functional dimensions and therefore tolerances need to be monitored
+• B = Functional dimensions and, therefore, tolerances need to be monitored

 • C = Need monitoring but calls for fewer resources

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions About This Section:

-• How do you know what issues to look out for?
+How do you know what issues to look out for?

-• Why also include the products from suppliers?
+Why include the products from suppliers?

-• Should we do this for every SKU we make?
+Should we do this for every SKU we make?

 The Right Side